Christopher Fratin

-Christopher Fratin (1 January 1801 – 16 August 1864), also known as Christophe Fratin, was a noted French sculptor in the animalier style, and one of the earliest French sculptors to portray animals in bronze.
+Christopher Fratin (1 January 1801 – 16 August 1864), also known as Christophe Fratin, was a French sculptor in the animalier style, and one of the earliest French sculptors to portray animals in bronze.

 Early life

 Fratin was born in Metz, Moselle, France the son of a taxidermist.
 He first studied drawing under Pioche in Metz and later worked in Paris at the studio of Théodore Géricault.